 This follow-up report contains the self-assessed progress of ministries and organizations in implementing the recommendations from recent reports.
-The report was discussed by the Legislative Assembly's Select Standing Committee on Public Accounts on April 24, 2012.
+It also contains the results of the Office's two first examinations of self-assessed progress.
+This report was discussed by the Legislative Assembly's Select Standing Committee on Public Accounts on February 4, 2015 and June 3, 2015.

 The purpose of this audit was to determine whether MOTI and Partnerships British Columbia provided government with sufficient, rigorous information to enable it to make well-informed decisions.
 To do this, we asked: 1.
 Did these two agencies provide sufficient, rigorous information to recommend the project (scope) option most likely to cost-effectively meet government’s objectives?
 2. Did these two agencies demonstrate that the recommended P3 arrangement represented the best procurement solution, taking account of the expected costs, benefits and risks?
 This report was discussed by the Legislative Assembly's Select Standing Committee on Public Accounts on November 19, 2013.
 A progress audit report was issued February 2017.

 This audit assessed whether government achieved its objective of a carbon neutral public sector, asking the following questions: Does government take sufficient actions to minimize its greenhouse gas emissions?
 Does government purchase the required offsets and are they credible?
 Does government appropriately evaluate and report on the achievement of its objectives?
 This report was discussed by the Legislative Assembly's Select Standing Committee on Public Accounts on November 20, 2013.